toadlyBroodle/spam-bot-3000/README.md

 	- scan twitter for list of custom queries, dump results in local file (twit_scrape_dump.txt)
 		- scan continuously or in overwatch mode
 	- promotion abilities
+        - tweepy api
 		    - follow original posters
 		    - favorite relevant tweets
 		    - direct message relevant tweets
 		    - reply to relevant tweets with random promotional tweet from file (twit_promos.txt)
+        - in browser
+            - favorite, follow, reply to scraped results directly in browser to thwart api limits
         - ignore tweets by marking them in dump file with "-" prefix
 	- script for new keyword and hashtag research and gleening from scraped results
 	- script for filtering out of irrelevant keywords/hashtags
 	- tweepy exception handling